-The picture below shows both St. Munchin’s, the earlier chapel was built in 1799, this was built on a yet earlier chapel which was erected in 1744, this was the first Catholic Chapel built in Limerick City after the Reformation.
+Situated on Clancy’s Strand St Munchin’s Church was built in 1922 to replace the older chapel of the same name.
+The picture below shows both St Munchin’s Church and Chapel, the earlier chapel was built in 1799, this was built on a yet earlier chapel which was erected in 1744, this was the first Catholic Chapel built in Limerick City after the Reformation.

-It is interesting that Limerick have St Munchin as the patron saint of the city as folklore tells us that while Munchin was building his church he asked some locals to help.
+It is interesting that Limerick has St Munchin as the patron saint of the city as folklore tells us that while Munchin was building his church he asked some locals to help.
 They laughed at him and walked on, then some visitors to the city passed and he asked for their help.
 As these strangers to the city assisted the saint he put a curse on the city that the “Stranger shall flourish while the native shall perish”.